gvSIGAssociation/gvnix/addon-web-pattern/docs/ug-addon-web-screen-patterns.rst

   * register: Paginated views of single records

-Also, allow jspx views creation for OneToMany mapped relationship to show them with tabular pattern or register pattern.
+Also, allow jspx views creation for OneToMany and ManyToMany mapped relationship to show them with tabular pattern or register pattern.

   .. admonition:: What is an screen pattern?